AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/how-to-navigate/prepare-before-hackday.md

-s###How to prepare before attending a hackday or workshop?
+###How to prepare before attending a hackday or workshop?

 ##### Minimum hardware / OS platform / software requirements
 Below is the minimum hardware requirements to build or use VMs: